-- ensure we have a nominated governor responsible for child protection - ensure every member of staff (including temporary and supply staff and volunteers) and every member of the governing body knows the name of the designated child protection lead responsible for child protection and their role - ensure all staff have regular training in, and are familiar with, the categories and possible signs of abuse and neglect - ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated child protection lead responsible for child protection - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school's website and by displays at family conference. - notify social care if there is an unexplained absence of a pupil who is on the child protection register and absences of vulnerable children are reported to DSLs and SLT daily - develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters - attend and take part in core groups and conferences as and when required - keep written records of concerns about children, even where there is no need to refer the matter immediately - ensure all records are kept securely, separate from the main pupil file, and in locked locations - develop and then follow procedures where an allegation is made against a member of staff or volunteer (see whistle-blowing policy, policy on managing allegations against staff and volunteers, LSCB guidance, school disciplinary procedures and policy on care, control and restraint,) - ensure safe recruitment practices are always followed, see Keeping Children safe in education 2016) - ensure that DBS processes are applied consistently and that secure records are kept that are consistent with the provision of the Data Protection Act 1998
+- ensure we have a named and trained practitioner (Max Newman), to take the lead responsibility for safeguarding in our Early Years setting - ensure every member of staff (including temporary and supply staff and volunteers) and every member of the governing body knows the name of the designated child protection lead responsible for child protection and their role - ensure all staff have regular training in, and are familiar with, the categories and possible signs of abuse and neglect - ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated child protection lead responsible for child protection - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations on the school's website and by displays at family conference. - notify social care if there is an unexplained absence of a pupil who is on the child protection register and absences of vulnerable children are reported to DSLs and SLT daily - develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters - attend and take part in core groups and conferences as and when required - keep records of concerns about children, even where there is no need to refer the matter immediately - ensure any records are kept securely, separate from the main pupil file, and in secure locations.
+School is using My Concern from 09/2018 - develop and then follow procedures where an allegation is made against a member of staff or volunteer (see whistle-blowing policy, policy on managing allegations against staff and volunteers, LSCB guidance, school disciplinary procedures and policy on care, control and restraint,) - ensure safe recruitment practices are always followed, see Keeping Children safe in education 2019) - ensure that DBS processes are applied consistently and that secure records are kept that are consistent with the provision of the GDPR 2018